dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

-all night long.[^fn-guardian] As Paul Tassi wrote in Forbes in 2011: "It's been discovered that in an unknown number of Chinese prisons across the country, inmates have been forced not only to do physical labor, but electronic work as well, acting as World of Warcraft gold farmers by night."
+all night long.[^fn-guardian] As Paul Tassi wrote in Forbes in 2011: "It's been discovered that in an unknown number of Chinese prisons across the country, inmates have been forced not only to do physical labor, but electronic work as well, acting as World of Warcraft gold farmers by night."[^fn-forbes]

 [^fn-gold-farming]: [Gold Farming](https://en.wikipedia.org/w/index.php?title=Gold_farming&oldid=1110810665), Wikipedia

 [^fn-guardian]: Danny Vincent (2011), [China used prisoners in lucrative internet gaming work](https://web.archive.org/web/20220000000000*/https://www.theguardian.com/world/2011/may/25/china-prisoners-internet-gaming-scam), The Guardian

+[^fn-forbes]: Paul Tassi (2011), [Chinese Prisoners Forced to Farm World of Warcraft Gold](https://web.archive.org/web/20210719071601/https://www.forbes.com/sites/insertcoin/2011/06/02/chinese-prisoners-forced-to-farm-world-of-warcraft-gold/), Forbes

 It turns out that prison bosses made more money with forced in-game labor than they made with good old-fashioned forced physical labor in